jundalisay/superb/content/en/research/descartes/world/chapter-15.md

-+++
+---
+heading: "Chapter 15"
-title= "The Face of the Heaven of that New World Must Appear to Its Inhabitants Completely Like That of Our World" author= "Rene Descartes" image= "/covers/world.jpg" description= "Solar systems can be rather unequal in size.
-But they must always be exactly of the same force." linkb= "/research/descartes/world/chapter-14" linkbtext= "Chapter 14" linkf= "/research/descartes/world/" linkftext= "Index" heading= "Chapter 15" icon= "/icons/spmat.png"
+title: "The Face of the Heaven of that New World Must Appear to Its Inhabitants Completely Like That of Our World"
-+++
+date: 2020-09-01
+image: "/covers/world.jpg"
+description: "Solar systems can be rather unequal in size.
+But they must always be exactly of the same force."
+icon: "/icons/descartes.jpg"
+---

 How do the inhabitants of Earth see the face of their heaven as wholly like that of ours?